catamphetamine/react-time-ago/README.md

 ## Customization

-The `ReactTimeAgo` component accepts a `style` property which can be one of
+The `ReactTimeAgo` component accepts a `timeStyle` property which can be one of

   * [`twitter`](https://github.com/halt-hammerzeit/javascript-time-ago#twitter-style)
   * [`fuzzy`](https://github.com/halt-hammerzeit/javascript-time-ago#fuzzy-style)